Sorting your Content

 Copywriting and Editing

-Just as important as great design is great content.
+Sorting your Book or Ebook content is just as important as great cover design.
 What you present in your book or ebook must communicate effectively to your reader.
 A good plan is to decide who your reader will be.
 This will help in marketing your book effectively.

 Splitting into logical sections or chapters is the usual way to create order within your book or ebook.
 Often photos, illustrations, diagrams and charts can enhance your ebook and make it much more stimulating to the reader.
 I can source images from photo libraries and produce graphics which will help your text jump off the page into your readers’ imagination.